anisbet/pipe/Readme.md

                   the minimum and maximum number of columns by line.
  -W[delimiter]  : Break on specified delimiter instead of '|' pipes, ie: "\^", and " ".
  -x             : This (help) message.
- -X[c0:regex,...]: Like the '-g' flag, grep columns for values, and if matched, either
+ -X[any|c0:regex,...]: Like the '-g' flag, grep columns for values, and if matched, either
                   start outputting lines, or output '-Y' matches if selected.
 See '-Y'.
+                  If the keyword 'any' is used the first column to match will return true.
- -Y[c0:regex,...]: Like the '-g', search for matches on columns after initial match(es)
+ -Y[any|c0:regex,...]: Like the '-g', search for matches on columns after initial match(es)
                   of '-X' (required).
 See '-X'.
+                  If the keyword 'any' is used the first column to match will return true.
  -z[c0,c1,...cn]: Suppress line if the specified column(s) are empty, or don't exist.
  -Z[c0,c1,...cn]: Show line if the specified column(s) are empty, or don't exist.
 ```